-Conservative councillors at Arun District Council voted for farmland at Pagham, Aldwick and Bersted to be strategic sites for housing development as part of the Council's recently approved Local Plan.
+Conservative councillors at Arun District Council voted for farmland at Pagham, Aldwick and Bersted to be strategic sites for housing development as part of the Council's approved Local Plan in 2018.
 This means over a thousand homes on three sites in Pagham and 2,500 off Chalcroft Lane (between Aldwick and Bersted).

 The impact of these developments will have a huge negative effect on the residents of the three communities.
 Traffic congestion is already bad, but with these additional developments, the roads will be unable to cope at peak times of the day.
 These sites are also on top of top-class agricultural land and will have a damaging effect on wildlife and the environment.